Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

-Bolometers from the same PSB pair have an extra correlation above 0.2\,Hz which is of the order of 2 to 7\% of the white noise level in the spectrum for 100\,GHz bolometers.
-The correlation degree varies from 2 to 3\% for PSB pairs at 143\,GHz, 1 to 4\% at 217\,GHz and 2 to 4\% at 353\,GHz.
-Simulations presented in the next section, show that residual noise excess is of the order of 5\% (Figure~\ref{fig:resnoisering}) given our modeling of glitches (Section~\ref{sec:interplg}), and, combined with the fact that about half of glitches have the same amplitude in PSB-a and PSB-b (Section~\ref{sub:coinc}), we should have roughly 5\% correlation in the noise spectrum.
-This is higher but comparable to the 3\% observed for this pair.
-The difference could be due to uncertainties in our modeling and model extrapolations.
-Very importantly, we observe more correlations for pairs for which both detectors have less detected long glitches; e.g., the 100-4a/4b pair for which both detectors have the lowest glitch rates, as shown in Figure~\ref{rate_survey}, and which have 7\% cross-correlation (as seen in Figure~\ref{crossspect}), the highest observed compared to all pairs.
-This is entirely explained by the fact that both detectors have then more glitches below the detection threshold, since the counts for long glitches are similar between detectors but are essentially scaled in energy as described in Section~\ref{sec:interplg}.
-As opposed, we observe that pairs for which the faint--end break in counts is above the detection threshold have significantly less correlations above 0.1\,Hz.
+Bolometers from the same PSB pair have an extra correlation above 0.2\,Hz, which is around 2--7\% of the white noise level in the spectrum for 100\,GHz bolometers.
+The correlation is 2--3\% for PSB pairs at 143\,GHz, 1--4\% at 217\,GHz, and 2--4\% at 353\,GHz.
+Simulations presented in the next section show that the residual noise excess is of the order of 5\% (Fig.~\ref{fig:resnoisering}); given our modelling of glitches (Sect.~\ref{sec:interplg}), and noting that about half of the glitches have the same amplitude in PSB-a and PSB-b detectors (see Sect.~\ref{sec:interplg}), we should have roughly 5\% correlation in the noise spectrum.
+This is slightly higher than the 3\% observed for this pair.
+The difference could be due to uncertainties in our modelling and model extrapolations.
+It is important to note that we observe stronger correlations in pairs for which both detectors have few detected long glitches, e.g., the 100-4a/4b pair, for which the detectors have the lowest glitch rates (as shown in Fig.~\ref{rate_survey}), and which have 7\% cross-correlation (as seen in Fig.~\ref{crossspect}), the highest observed for any pair.
+This is entirely explained by the fact that both detectors then have more glitches below the detection threshold, since the counts for long glitches are similar between detectors, but are essentially scaled in energy, as described in Sect.~\ref{sec:interplg}.
+By contrast, pairs for which the faint-end break in counts is above the detection threshold have significantly lower correlations above 0.1\,Hz.

-We have clearly shown that glitches below the threshold are responsible from the extra-correlation of noise by averaging the two timestreams from two bolometers in the same pairs, and then by detecting events above 3.2 sigmas of the noise in the combined data.
-This allows to detect coincident glitches with amplitude lower by a factor $\sqrt 2$ for about half of the events.
-This allowed to divide the correlated noise by a factor of 2 with only 0.1\% of extra flagging of the data.
-This shows without ambiguity that extra-correlation between two bolometers in PSB pairs are due to undetected long glitches below the threshold.
+We have shown that glitches below the detection threshold are responsible for the extra correlation in the noise by averaging the two time streams from each pair of bolometers, and looking for events above $3.2\,\sigma$ (of the noise) in the combined data.
+This allows us to detect coincident glitches with amplitudes lower by a factor of $\sqrt 2$ for about half of the events, enabling us to divide the correlated noise by a factor of 2, with only 0.1\% of additional data flagging.
+This shows, without ambiguity, that the extra correlation between two bolometers in PSB pairs is due to undetected long glitches below the threshold.